eagronin/credit-card-fraud-analyze/README.md

  [  24   56]]
 ```

-We now train a logisitic regression classifier with the default parameters.
+We now train a logistic regression classifier with the default parameters.
 For this classifier we then create a precision-recall curve and an ROC curve using the test data.
 A precision-recall curve shows the tradeoff between recall and precision, while an ROC curve measures the cost in terms of the false positive rate when the true positive rate increases.

 The code for plotting the precision-recall curve and ROC curve is shown below: